PAN-jingcheng/Good-Resources-for-learning-React/README.md

 ### [Quick Start - React](https://react.dev/learn) (Official)

+The React official documentation includes detailed API reference materials, covering but not limited to the details of component lifecycle, state management, Context API, component usage, Hooks, and more.
+These reference materials provide in-depth information about the purpose of each API, how to use them, and their underlying principles.

 ## Paid 💰

 [Udemy - The Ultimate React Course 2024: React, Redux & More By Jonas Schmedtmann](https://www.udemy.com/course/the-ultimate-react-course)